wondasom/clue-user-survey/README.md

 I've been bleeding for more than 15 years now.
 Monthly.
 Tracking my period, or keeping tabs on my monthly cycle by documenting the dates, symptoms, and other changes throughout the month can be helpful for a variety of reasons.

-There are many period tracking apps and I've used the Clue for more than 2 years.
+There are many period tracking apps and I've used Clue for more than 2 years.
 First of all, its UI is very intuitive and simple to use.
 Second, I support the Clue's [mission and values](https://www.youtube.com/watch?v=z_k9_0eBoxg).

 In the process of brainstorming ideas for my toy projects, I decided to take a look at an app that I use regularly and get the most health-related help from.